 Sets the link expiry in the account activation email sent to end users.
 For more information about email notifications, refer to Email and SMS Options.

-Go to Security > General > Okta Mobile and configure the folowing:
+Navigate to Security > General > Okta Mobile to configure the following:

 ThreatInsight aggregates data across the Okta customer base and uses this data to detect malicious IP addresses that attempt credential-based attacks.